 Purging system

 Clear “Purging system” alarm.
 Where does it come from?
 From FV011 or from where/what?
+Adrien will make a change in the program (it was set to 0 always)

 FV011: the valve is commanded close even though it should be normally open.
 Have problems with this valve since it has to be manually opened/closed when running sequences 1 to 3.
+Check if the valve is NO or NC The valve is normally open (NO) and both the WinCC and EPICS GUIs present it correctly.
+It seems though that there is a bug in the PLC program that causes that the valve is closed (actuation ON) in auto mode when no sequence is active.
+Modified the PLC program so this issue is fixed.

 CV550, CV551 and CV552 (see Figure 1)